-(33) As modified by clause 43(3) to remove a reference to "band elections" which will no longer take place under the Indian Act.
+(34) Clause 43(3) would have modified the definition to remove a reference to "band elections" which would no longer have taken place under the Indian Act.

-(34) Referring to the discussion under First Nations and Governance, A. The 1999 Corbiere Decision, it should be noted that the Corbiere decision did not definitively settle the scope of off-reserve band members' entitlement to participate in band affairs.
+(35) Referring to the discussion under First Nations and Governance, A. The 1999 Corbiere Decision, it should be noted that the Corbiere decision did not definitively settle the scope of off-reserve band members' entitlement to participate in band affairs.
 It is therefore not apparent post-Corbiere that the term "elector" in the Indian Act is to be read as implicitly including off-reserve members for all purposes.
 In this light, the Supreme Court of Canada's finding that "Aboriginality-residence" is an analogous ground or a "constant marker" of potential discrimination for purposes of section 15 of the Charter remains important.